Aeronique/O5-Tunnel-Vision/README.md

 ### Nonce Construction

-A big discovery was the nonce format:
+A biggest find was the nonce format (this took an entire week):

 ```python
 def make_nonce(op7: bytes, seqid: int) -> bytes: